john-science/mazelib/docs/EXAMPLES.md

 #### Example 1: Plotting the Maze in Plain Text

-It is helpful to have a low-key, fast way to print out mazes (and solutions) as you develop.
-The library itself actually has a built-in tostring method:
+If you want a low-key, fast way to view the maze you've generated, just use the library's built-in `tostring` method:

     print(m.grid.tostring())            # print walls only
     print(m.grid.tostring(True))        # print walls and entrances